Overview

 Post-Meeting

-Reps need to record the discussion and take action (Order samples, write followup email, etc.)
+Reps need to record the discussion and take action (Order samples, write followup email,

 Branding

-reps would need to go through multiple paragraphs of research.
+would need to go through multiple paragraphs of research.
 For this reason, all body copy uses a larger

 leading size.
 The standard Meraki leading size is 120%, whereas the Scout body copy leading size is 150%.

-components, such as the Navigation.
+Glass components, such as the Navigation.

 Wireframing & Prototyping

-brands the rep is managing.
+topics based on the time of day and brands the rep is managing.

-The menu contains user-pinned topics to start a new pre-populated chat, an option to create a new pinned
+The menu contains user-pinned topics for various functions, including to start a new pre-populated chat, an

-topic, view chat history from the last 14 days, and a clear chat history button.
+option to create a new pinned topic, view chat history from the last 14 days, and a clear chat history

 Outcomes and Lessons